 Front of House Assistants

-An Táin Arts Centre (CRN 537097) is a company limited by guarantee.
+An Táin Arts Centre is a company limited by guarantee (CRN 537097) and registered charity (20143145) with charitable tax exemption (CHY 21695).
 We are currently in the process of implementing the Code of Governance for community, voluntary and charitable organisations as a Type C organisation.